Collective bargaining and gender equality in South Africa

 What are the issues that affect female workers in your workplace?
 Are these issues different from those that affect male workers?
 Do they affect a large number of workers?

-• Promoting gender equality in employment doesn’t end with the signing of a collective agreement.
+• Promoting gender equality in the world of work does not end with the signing of a collective agreement.
 Follow up to ensure the awarded rights are implemented.

 • Ensure that the negotiated policies, rights and benefits are communicated to all workers, including non-permanent workers.